dylanbrandtner/CarND-Vehicle-Detection-P5/README.md

 ![alt text][image3]

-I then adapted the find_cars() function from the course materials to take an image, window parameters, a classifier, and HOG parameters and search for windows that give a positive result from the classifier.
-I also setup a sliding_window_pipe() funtion to run find_cars() multiple times for each sliding window area found above.
+I then adapted the 'find_cars()' function from the course materials to take an image, window parameters, a classifier, and HOG parameters and search for windows that give a positive result from the classifier.
+I also setup a 'sliding_window_pipe()' function to run 'find_cars()' multiple times for each sliding window area found above.
 I ran this function on "test5.jpg" from the test images and got the following result:

 ![alt text][image4]

 #### Heat Maps and Rejecting False Positives

-As you can see above, my classifier was return a few false positives on the test image, but ultimately correctly classified several sample windows on the real cars.
-In the section "Heat Map", I setup a heat map from the resulting set of found windows by combining several functions from the course materials into a create_heat_map() function.
+As you can see above, my classifier flagged a few false positives on the test image, but also correctly classified several sample windows on the real cars.
+In the section "Heat Map", I setup a heat map from the resulting set of found windows by combining several functions from the course materials into a 'create_heat_map()' function.
 In order to be part of the heat map, there must be enough overlapping windows to exceed the input threshold.
 It then draws a final bounding box around "hot" areas.
 I experimented with several thresholds, but with the number of overlapping detections on each car, I chose a value of 3.
 This resulted in the following heat map and final image with bounding boxes drawn:

 ![alt text][image5]